AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ Full two-way sync on personal apps
 - ✅ Readonly authorization
 - ✅ Warn if do illegal update on client with readonly sync
-- TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
+- ✅ TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
+- ✅ FullSync can work readonly without login if auth allows
+- AuthSync authorization aligned with full sync - including without login
+- TBDS wrapper notifies errors
+- TBDS wrapper disconnects when unmounted
 - Generate datastore classes with auth functions
 - Generate bindings for the datastore classes
 - Server only Durable object store